curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-17-handling-mouse-events.markdown

 #endif
 ```

-As soon as I build the app for the macOS target, I get this compilation error:
+The code is pretty straight forward, but soon as I build the app for the macOS
+target, I get this compilation error:

 ```
 GameScene.swift: Use of unresolved identifier 'nextPosition'
 ```

-This error happens because in `touchHandler`, I've defined `nextPosition` only
+This error happens because in the `touchHandler` method I've defined
-if either `os(iOS)` or `os(tvOS)` is true.
+`nextPosition` only if either `os(iOS)` or `os(tvOS)` is true, but then I'm
+using it even when the target is macOS.
 In order to fix this issue, because
-`touchHandler` makes sense only when the app is built for iOS or tvOS, I can
+`touchHandler` makes sense only for touch devices, I can just wrap the whole
-just wrap the whole function in a `#if os(iOS) || os(tvOS)` block to
+method definition in a `#if os(iOS) || os(tvOS)` block to conditionally compile
-conditionally compile that portion of code only when the target is either iOS or
+that portion of code only when the target is either iOS or tvOS:
-tvOS:

 ```swift
 #if os(iOS) || os(tvOS)